Dancing Deities and Rhododendrons Galore --- A Cultural Tour of Bhutan, and Sikkim’s Rhododendron Forests --- Trip dates: March 23 to April 9, 2010

 Paro Tse Chu dancer

-The cost included: Hotels/lodges/guesthouses on twin-sharing basis in Bhutan and Sikkim, three meals a day in Bhutan, Sikkim, and while en route between, overland travel from Bhutan to Sikkim & from Sikkim to Bagdogra, airport transfers, sightseeing guide, Bhutan visa & tourism development fee, monastery and Dzong entry fees on tour.
+The cost includes: Hotels/lodges/guesthouses on twin-sharing basis in Bhutan and Sikkim, three meals a day in Bhutan, breakfast and some lunches/dinners in Sikkim, overland travel from Bhutan to Sikkim, airport transfers including from Sikkim to Bagdogra airport, guided sightseeing tours as mentioned, Bhutan visa fee, monastery and Dzong entry fees on tour.

-The cost does not included: International airfare, hotel and meals en route. meals other than those mentioned above, drinks, items of a personal nature, Indian visa, airport tax, optional guide tips, and travel insurance.
+The cost does not include: International airfare including a possible flight from Paro to Bagdogra, hotel and meals en route, meals other than those mentioned above, drinks, items of a personal nature, Indian visa, airport tax, optional guide tips, and travel insurance.

 For more information and a detailed itinerary... please contact